ElvenTools/elven-tools-collection-owners-csv/README.md

 - `<erd_address>,<nft_token_identifier>,<nft_token_asset_file_name>`

 Addresses with multiple tokens will be displayed as additional CSV rows.
 See the example in `data/output.csv`.
 The output won't cover the number of tokens per address.
 You would need to count the rows with the same address.

+---

+**Check how to use the:** [elven-tools collection-nft-owners](https://www.elven.tools/docs/recipes.html#how-to-get-owners-addresses-using-the-collection-ticker)